dapphub/ds-pause/readme.md

 ## Auth

-`ds-pause` uses a slightly modified form of the `ds-auth` scheme.
-Both `setOwner` and `setAuthority` can only be called by the pause itself.
-This means that they can only be called by using `schedule` / `execute` on the pause, and changes to auth are therefore also subject to a delay.
+`ds-pause` uses a slightly modified form of the [`ds-auth`](https://github.com/dapphub/ds-auth) scheme.
+Changes to auth are potentially highly impactful, and must also be subject to a delay.

+`owner` and `authority` can therefore only be changed if an authorized user makes a `plan` to do so.

 ## Interface